membranes/graphs/src/bodies/all.md

 * Police
 * Others

-A body type [`1b`] may have its own classifications, e.g., Scotland's National Health Service organisations fall into one of the following health body classes
+A body type may have its own classifications, e.g., Scotland's National Health Service organisations fall into one of the following health body classes

 * Regional
 * Special
 * Public

-A data model should reflect these.

 <br>